MuslehuddinJuned/CRUD-PHP/README.md

 # CRUD-PHP
- CRUD sing PHP OOP with autoloading composer
+ CRUD using PHP OOP with autoloading composer